10 Best AI Assistants With Memory in 2026 (Tested)

 Pi AI stores conversation history server-side but claims not to use it for training.
 However, full transparency controls are still in development.

 The safest approach: understand the tool's data policy before trusting it with sensitive information.
 Look for zero-data-retention (ZDR) commitments, local-first storage, or explicit opt-in for training.
-Tools like Rewind and Claude give you the most control.
+Tools like Limitless and Claude give you the most control.
 Tools like ChatGPT offer convenience at the cost of less transparency.

 Real-Life Use Cases of AI Assistants With Memory